SocialGouv/bootstrap/docs/developer/getting-started/introduction.md

 ## Quick start

 Looking to quickly add {{ site.title }} to your project ?
-Use Design Beta Gouv CDN, use our Github pages as CDN.
+Use SocialGouv Bootstrap CDN, use our Github pages as CDN.
 Using a package manager or need to download the source files?
 [Head to the downloads page]({{ site.baseurl }}/developer/getting-started/download/).

 ### CSS